-Best Off Road Hoverboards in 2017 – All Terrain Scooters With A Difference!
+Best Off Road Hoverboards in 2017 (Updated For Nov)

 In 2015 hoverboards hit the market with a bang.
-These 2 wheeled self balancing scooters became THE hot product of the year, and although they hit a few blips along the way (inferior quality models with cheap batteries caused some fire problems), they have only gone from strength to strength since then.
+These two wheeled self balancing scooters became THE hot product of the year, and although they hit a few blips along the way (inferior quality models with cheap batteries caused some fire problems in the early days), they have only gone from strength to strength since then.
 In 2016 Underwriter Laboratories introduced the UL 2272 hoverboard certification, so hoverboards are now safer and higher quality than ever.
 In 2017 technology has advanced to the stage where we now have all terrain hoverboards that can travel over grass, sand, gravel and more (the traditional hoverboards that first came on the market were only suitable for smooth pavement).
-In this article we’re going to take a look at some of the best off road hoverboards available today.
+In this article I’m going to be discussing the best off road hoverboards available today.

 What is an off road hoverboard?

 These are similar to the original hoverboards in how they work, but they are generally bigger, stronger and more durable.
 Instead of 6.5 inch wheels, most have 8.5 or 10 inch wheels.
 Instead of solid rubber tires (which are only suitable for smooth ground) they have pneumatic tires for travelling safely and smoothly over a variety of terrains including grass, gravel and sand.
 This makes them far more versatile and more fun because you can use them almost anywhere.
-Most all terrain hoverboards even come with bluetooth capability!
-The following are some of popular off road self balancing scooters for 2017:
+Most all terrain hoverboards even come with bluetooth capability AND they’re suitable for kids and adults of all ages!
+The following are some of the most popular off road self balancing scooters for 2017:

 Epikgo Specs & Features